secretstartups/handbook/customer-success/customer-health-scoring/index.html.md

 ## Vision

-The Customer Health Score assists GitLab Account Teams in understanding the relative health of customers for the purposes of predicting expansion, retention, and churn through understanding the customer's product adoption, risks, and engaging with GitLab.
-The initial versions will focus more on adoption.
-Over time, we will iterate to make them more predictive as we validate leading indicators.
+The Customer Health Score assists GitLab Account Teams to understand the relative health of customers to guide through expansion, retention, and churn through understanding the customer's product adoption, risks, and engagement with GitLab.

 ## Scoring methodologies